If you love iced coffee, you've probably noticed that “iced coffee” and “cold brew” don't taste the same, even when they look identical in the cup.

 How many calories are in these coffees?

-Both coffees can be made as a low-calorie drinks.
+Both coffees can be made as low-calorie drinks.
 Coffee itself has virtually no calories.
-However, when you pour in milk or milk alternatives, sweeteners, and other kinds of additions, the calories counter will go up.

-If you want to add more milk to your iced coffee, you can add double the amount.
+If you want to add more milk to your iced coffee, simply double the amount.

-It’s really easy looking at the table above and doubling the number of calories from the milk of choice.
-This way, you’ll have an insight into how many calories are in cold coffee.
+It's really easy to look at the table above and double the number of calories from the milk of choice.
+This way, you'll have an insight into how many calories are in cold coffee.

 What is the difference in caffeine content?

-There’s a big difference in caffeine content between iced coffee and cold brew coffee.
-Iced coffee has between 170 and 220mg of caffeine, while cold brew coffee starts at 240 and goes up to 280mg of caffeine.
+There's a big difference in caffeine content between iced coffee and cold brew coffee.
+Iced coffee contains between 170 and 220mg of caffeine, while cold brew coffee ranges from 240 to 280mg of caffeine.

 Because iced coffee can be made using various brewing techniques, I've listed a few brewing techniques best used when brewing iced coffee and noted the amount of caffeine in each: